-Replaceable skin layer membranes rely on the use of an ionic charged powder to be placed on the surface of a membrane substrate where the powder simulates a well-known scientific theory called the DLVO theory (named after Boris Derjaguin, Lev Landau, Evert Verwey and Theodoor Overbeek).
-The DLVO theory teaches the impact of ionic environment on the strength of the electric double layer (EDL) around colloidal solids.
+Replaceable skin layer (RSL) membranes[TM] rely on the use of an ionic charged powder placed on the surface of a membrane substrate where the powder simulates a well-known scientific theory called the DLVO theory (named after Boris Derjaguin, Lev Landau, Evert Verwey and Theodoor Overbeek).
+The DLVO theory teaches the impact of an ionic environment on the strength of the electric double layer (EDL) around colloidal solids.
 Colloids in suspension (suspended solids) remain in suspension because of a strong EDL around the colloidal solid.
 Replaceable skin layer membranes use a strong ionic powder layer that causes a strong EDL on the surface of the membrane.
 This strong membrane EDL prevents the caking of solids on the surface of the membrane.
-However, there is a buildup of solids within microns of the powder surface on the Figure 4: Solids Mat Build-up membrane tube.
-As this solid layer builds, the pressure drop across the membrane (TMP) is close to zero and constant.
+However, there is a buildup of solids within microns of the powder surface.
+This gap between the solid mat layer, shown in Figure 1, and the actual powder layer on the membrane substrate is called the "Colloidal Gap" where the water is essentially free of discrete particles and solids.
+The purity of water, in the colloidal gap, facilitates a low resistance through the powder and the wall of the membrane substrate.
+As this solid layer builds, the pressure drop across the membrane (TMP) is close to zero.
 In addition, this low TMP occurs at a flux rate of 300 to 800 litres per m2 per hour (i.e., 10 times conventional membranes).
-The distance between the surface of the powder and the solids mat layer is called the colloidal gap however as the solid concentration builds inside the housing, the separated solids leak into the ionic powder causing the EDL to collapse and pressure across the membranes rises rapidly.
-See figure 8.
-The two stages of TMP development with first a low and constant TMP and then followed by a rapid increase in TMP defines replaceable skin layer membranes as a Generation 3 membrane.
+RSL Membranes[TM] act as a deadend membrane.
+As the separated solids continue to accumulate on the solid mat layer, there is a point where the solids in the mat layer leak into the ionic powder.
+When the solids leak into the ionic powder, their EDL collapses and the solids attach to the powder causing the TMP to increases asymptotically.
+When the pressure reaches 0.7 bar (70 kpa or 10 psi), the membranes are backwashed.
+Figure 5 below shows the typical TMP and Turbidity vs time for the RSL MembranesTM.
+The two stages of TMP development with first stage being a low and constant TMP and then followed by a rapid increase in TMP defines RSL MembranesTM as a Generation 3 membrane.

-A comparison between Generation 1 and Generation 2 Membranes with replaceable skin layer membranes is helpful.
-Generation 1 Membranes are commonly referred to as dynamic membranes (see Figure 5).
+A comparison between Generation 1 and Generation 2 Membranes with RSL Membranes[TM] is helpful.
+Generation 1 Membranes are commonly referred to as dynamic membranes (see Figure 2).
 They rely on the placement of a powder precoat (filter cake) and/or the placement of solids inherent with the liquid being filtered, on a porous substrate.
 This placement of solids on the porous substrate causes a bridging to create a small pore size for filtration.
 The more the bridging of solids, the smaller the pore size.
 As a result, the permeate (filtered liquid) from dynamic membranes improves in quality over the length of the filtration run.
 A typical dynamic membrane will use a precoat material such as diatomaceous earth (DE).

-Figure 5: Conventional Generation 1 and 2 Membranes
+Figure 2: Conventional Generation 1 and 2 Membranes